kpalang/mirth-plugin-guide/Readme.md

 ## 0 - Preparation
 A fair first place would be to clone yourself a copy of [Mirth Connect](https://github.com/nextgenhealthcare/connect/).
 That way you can take a look at the structure and inheritance of Mirth classes.

 So... `git clone git@github.com:nextgenhealthcare/connect.git`.
-Now open the resulting folder up in your favourite IDE.
+Now open the resulting folder up in your favorite IDE.
 I'm going to use [IntelliJ](https://www.jetbrains.com/idea/) cause I like that one.

--Here will be a quick look around the structure-

 Another good idea is to clone my [Mirth sample plugin](https://github.com/kpalang/mirth-sample-plugin) to get a general idea of the plugin file tree.
 Also we will be using Maven to build the project, so that's something to look up if you haven't already.

+And finally I've made a [Docker image](https://hub.docker.com/r/kpalang/connect/) that includes a JVM option that enables remote debugging.
+This will come handy needed later, but now I'm going to set up a Docker container.
+The container will be useful for quick runs to check if the plugin works or not.
+It's also all sandboxed so you pretty much need one command to run it and another one to stop it.
+I've included a sample [docker-compose.yaml](/docker-compose.yaml).

 ---